tranbtma/hystrixjs/README.md

 ```

 The *arguments* will be passed into the *run* function and the result will be a promise.
+If the *run* function fails, the arguments will passed to the fallback function (in an array) as the 2nd argument.

 ## How to test?